 The Greyhound only requires minimal maintenance, where wiping off their fur with a damp cloth is enough.
 They are also clean canines that won’t drool over you.

-Their sociability is flexible, especially to various family members, children, and other pets in the house.
+Their sociability is flexible, especially with various family members, children, and other pets in the house.

 Greyhounds can be both playful and relaxed, making them suitable for dog owners with different energy levels.